-Enhancing Departments and Graduate Education in Geography (EDGE) is a research and action project led by the Association of American Geographers (AAG) to enhance the preparation of geographers for professional careers in education, business, government, and nonprofit sectors.
+Enhancing Departments and Graduate Education in Geography (EDGE) is a research and action project led by the American Association of Geographers (AAG) to enhance the preparation of geographers for professional careers in education, business, government, and nonprofit sectors.
 Sponsored by the National Science Foundation’s Research on Learning and Evaluation (ROLE)1 and Research and Evaluation on Education in Science and Engineering (REESE)2 programs, EDGE is:

 - researching issues affecting graduate education, professional development, and employment in geography;